 In 2020, I was able to participate in two online training/mentorship programs: “Moving Forward” Volume 1 and 2 under Ken “Kennon” Yung (Harbour Dance Centre, Vancouver), “PARK” Volume 1 under Bo Park (Broadway Dance Center, New York).
 Both programs have been crucial to my growth as a dancer, a creative, and as someone pursuing a career in the world of dance.

 In early 2021, I filmed and edited two virtual dance showcases: “Resilience” by the DalDance Society, and “Spotlight” by House of Eights Dance Studio.
-To capture the hard work and art of dancers in the community during a time of adapting in a pandemic was a tough but rewarding experience.
+To highlight the art and capture the hard work of dancers in the community during a time of adapting in a pandemic was a tough but rewarding experience.